Francis J. (Jay) Lynch, III

-Jay has been a fellow in the American College of Trial Lawyers for the last ten years and served on the State Committee of the American College for three years.
+Jay is a fellow in the American College of Trial Lawyers and served on the State Committee of the American College for three years.
 He was an officer and director of the Southern New England School of Law and in that capacity was one of the founders of the University of Massachusetts Law School in Dartmouth.
 He is listed in the Best Lawyers in America, has been designated a Super Lawyer by his peers since the inception of that designation and was recently recognized by his peers as one of the top 100 lawyers in Massachusetts.
 He is a recipient of the Defense Lawyer of the Year award from the Mass.
 Defense Lawyers Association and has received a Community Service Award from the Mass.
 Bar Association.
 He was honored by the Supreme Judicial Court in 2008 with the John Adams and John Quincy Adams Pro Bono Publico Award for prestigious service and outstanding commitment in providing volunteer legal services for the poor and disadvantaged citizens of the Commonwealth.
 He continues in that service as a Director of Father Bills and MainSpring and as its pro bono counsel.

 University of Maine, B.A., 1974